GameStick: Reception

 The Verge praised the GameStick's minimalist design and low cost, but criticized its limited game selection, its locked-down software and hardware, and its under-powered CPU, which was unable to play the latest Android games.
 Similarly, Engadget cited the device's portability, low price, and slick design as strengths but was disappointed by the selection of games and the hardware, which it said could become outdated fairly quickly.

 Shutdown

 The GameStick website began displaying a message saying that they would be shutting down the service after two years of operation, stating that after January 9th, 2017, the storefront would be inactive.

 In December 2017, the GameStick website showed only the goodbye message and presented an expired SSL certificate.
 It is unlikely the service will ever return and the device itself is indirectly discontinued.
-Attempting to visit the GameStick website will cause a redirection to a Turkish soccer betting website.
+Attempting to visit the GameStick website will cause a redirection to a Turkish betting website.

+Revival

+There has been a revival of the GameStick servers by Christian Weiske.
+There are instructions to enroll a GameStick into his servers on his website.